In a world of uncertainty, knowledge and awareness is more powerful than anything.

 At some point or another, it's incredibly likely that any given white person has subconsciously said something or actioned something in a way skewed towards systematic racism.

-But never before has this reality been so clear to us as stories, facts and anecdotes pertaining to this flood social media in the wake of the protests.
+But never before has this reality been so clear to us as concerning stories, facts and anecdotes from people of colour increasingly appear on our social media feeds.

 Of course, it's easy to get lost in the sea of content currently pouring out across Instagram, Twitter and Facebook.